gmemstr/warrior-operator/README.md

 ## Contributing

+Pull requests and issues are accepted [on GitHub](https://github.com/gmemstr/warrior-operator) or via email.

 **NOTE:** Run `make help` for more information on all potential `make` targets

 More information can be found via the [Kubebuilder Documentation](https://book.kubebuilder.io/introduction.html)